widelang/draft/README.md

 | `:=`   | **Birth**  | Infer Intent: defines, redefines, or shadows |
 | `=`    | **Growth** | State Intent: reassigns an existing entity |

-Wide uses `=` for any assignment after birth.
+Wide uses `=` for any assignment after Entity Birth.

 Whether the entity is mutable or just not yet initialized — you are saying: "Now you are ready to take a value."

-This simplicity eliminates the need for declaration keywords.
-Your code stays clean, and your intention stays loud.

-Your job is simply to flex mutability in or out — just by prefixing an Entity with `$` when you want to mutate.

 ### Grouped Entities

-Whenever you want to define multiple Entities, you can just group them.
+Whenever you want to define multiple Entities, you can just group them altogether.

-Doing so will cause to create a Homogeneous Record.
+Doing so will also create a Homogeneous Record as you'll see.

 ```lua
 n1:int